Foundations of a theory of quantum gravity: Quantum Field Theory on indefinite Hilbert modules

 for all $x \in \mathcal{K}^i_{+}$.
 A similar construction holds for $\mathcal{K}^{i}_{-}$ and one has a canonical generalization to $\mathcal{K}^i$ of this concept.
-One question is whether $\mathcal{K}^i_{+}$ is complete in the locally convex topology; since this might not be well known a sequence $(x_n)_{n \in N}$ in a locally convex space is Cauchy if and only if for every semi-norm $p_i$ and $\epsilon > 0$ there exists an $n_0$ such that for any $n,m \geq n_0$ the expression $p_i(x_n - x_m) < \epsilon$ holds.
-Note first that in the definition of $L^{1}_{i \, \textrm{loc}}(\mathcal{N},\mu)$ the functions belonging to it may take the value $e^{i \theta} \infty$ somewhere so that the issue of completenes does not depend upon the formation of absolutely integrable poles.
-Furthermore, it is clear that discrete terms may join and a ``continuous'' term can develop into a discrete one.
-Before we come to any theorems, let us construct a tower of new concepts beginning with the definition of a linear superfunctional: $\phi^i : \mathcal{K}^i \rightarrow \mathbb{C}$ is a linear superfunctional relative to $(e^i_x)_{x \in \mathcal{N}}$ if and only if $\phi^i$ is linear and $\phi^i(v^i)$ is a bi-distribution on $\mathcal{N}$ for all $v^i \in \mathcal{K}^i$.
-For any complex valued $h$ of compact support on $\mathcal{N} \times \mathcal{N}$ define $\phi^i_{h} : \mathcal{K}^i \rightarrow \mathbb{C}$ as the linear functional where $v^i_{h^{\dag}} \in \mathcal{H}^i$ is defined by the convolution product as before and $h^{\dag}(x,y) = \overline{h}(y,x)$.
-Now, we say that $\phi^i$ is continuous with respect to $(e^i_x)_{x \in \mathcal{N}}$ is and only if $\phi^i_{h^{\dag} \star h}: \mathcal{K}^i \rightarrow \mathbb{C}$ is continous for all $h$ and $\star$ denotes convolution here.
+Clearly, $\mathcal{K}^i_{+}$ is not complete in the locally convex topology for the same reason as delta distributions can be limits of square integrable functions.
+A linear superfunctional: $\phi^i : \mathcal{K}^i \rightarrow \mathbb{C}$ is a linear superfunctional relative to $(e^i_x)_{x \in \mathcal{N}}$ if and only if $\phi^i$ is linear and $\phi^i(v^i)$ is a bi-distribution on $\mathcal{N}$ for all $v^i \in \mathcal{K}^i$.
+For any complex valued continuous function $h$ of compact support on $\mathcal{N} \times \mathcal{N}$, define $\phi^i_{h} : \mathcal{K}^i \rightarrow \mathbb{C}$ as the linear functional where $v^i_{\overline{h}} \in \mathcal{H}^i$ is defined by the convolution product as before.
+Now, we say that $\phi^i$ is continuous with respect to $(e^i_x)_{x \in \mathcal{N}}$ if and only if $\phi^i_{\overline{h} \star h}: \mathcal{K}^i \rightarrow \mathbb{C}$ is continuous for all $h$ and $\star$ denotes convolution here.
 Now, linear (super)functionals on the universal relational Nevanlinna space $V$ clearly have to satisfy $U$ compatibility; that is, for all $i,j \in I$ such that $(i,j) \in R$ we demand that for whenever $v^i$ and $v^j$ can be related by $U(i,j)$.
 Likewise, one can define continuity at this level by demanding that the (super)functional is continuous with respect to all reference frames $(e^i_x)_{x \in \mathcal{N}}$.
 This is as complicated life gets for now and we investigate these concepts a bit further. \\* \\* As is well known, the Hahn-Banach theorem applies for general locally convex spaces and the issues one should address here are completeness and the Riesz representation theorem for (super)continuous functionals relative to $(e^i_x)_{x \in \mathcal{N}}$.
 In particular the Riesz representation theorem for a supercontinuous functional $\phi^i$ concerns whether there exists a distribution $x^i \in \mathcal{K}^i$ such that for all suitable $h$.
 I believe all these questions can be answered in the positive modulo some tiny technical details and mathematicians should further investigate these issues.
 We will simply work with continuous functionals and operators such that the Riesz representation automatically holds.
 One has two possibilities now to define the adjoint of a distributional operator; either one constructs it directly using the preferred basis, or one tries the usual way via Hahn-Banach and the Riesz representation theorem.
 We will assume the first strategy here which just boils down to defining the adjoint of a generalized matrix and leave the second road for future mathematical work.
 That is, we consider operators $A$ defined by their matrix expressions

 where $A(e^i_x)$ is in $\mathcal{K}^i$ and we demand that